How Can You Avoid Plagiarism in 2025

 Change the Perspective

-If possible, change the point of view or perspective of the sentence.
+Change the point of view or perspective of the sentence to make changes.

 Simplify Complex Sentences (or Write Them with More Detail)